 “NEW” Model of Wallingford Castle

-Wallingford Museum’s dedicated team of researchers have worked with architectural model maker, Ben Taggart, to create a 1:300 scale model (1.5mx1.6m) of Wallingford’s royal castle as it may have been in the mid-14th Century.
+Wallingford Museum’s dedicated team of researchers collaborated with architectural model maker, Ben Taggart, to create a 1:300 scale model (1.5mx1.6m) of Wallingford’s royal castle as it may have been in the mid-14th Century.

-This amazing collaboration has drawn on 15 years of research, unravelling the castle’s history, using archaeology, geophysical surveys, LiDAR, maps, and the transcription, translation and analysis of many documentary records.
+Drawing on 15 years of research, the castle’s history (has been unravelled), using archaeology, geophysical surveys, LiDAR, maps, and the transcription, translation and analysis of many documentary records.
 The culmination of all this research is this magnificent model of the castle at the height of its power, in the 1330’s, set in the north-eastern quarter of the town.

 For further information on upcoming exhibitions, more about the museum and events at the museum please visit the website.